great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 - A hosted environment and intuitive interface makes it faster to set up and run your Data Validations.

-- Unique features such as Validation run histories, Data Asset metrics, and more.
+- Features such as Validation run histories, Data Asset metrics, and more.

 - Eliminates the need to create, run, and maintain complex code for your data queries.

 ## Workflow optimization

-GX Cloud is intended to get you started faster than GX OSS and to simplify your Data Validation workflows.
+GX Cloud is intended to help you get started faster than GX OSS and to simplify your Data Validation workflows.
 Here's how it's done:

 - You can identify your Data Source, connect to a Data Asset, create Expectations, and then run Validations without running a single line of Python code.